Staunton Harold Reservoir

 Enjoy a waterside walk along this 210 acre reservoir in Melbourne, Derbyshire.
 The reservoir has an excellent Visitor Centre with exhibitions, a pretty wildflower meadow with a variety of wildlife and peaceful woodland trails.
 There's a well surfaced footpath running from the visitor centre at the northern end of the lake.
 You can enjoy great views across the water to the surrounding Derbyshire countryside.

-If you'd like to extend your walk you could head into the adjacent Calke Park.
+If you'd like to extend your walk you could head into the adjacent Calke Abbey.
 Here you will find woodland, ponds, meadows and a deer park.
 Also nearby is Foremark Reservoir where you'll find woodland trails and waterside paths.

-Staunton Harold Reservoir PostcodeDE73 8DL - Please note: Postcode may be approximate for some rural locations
+PostcodeDE73 8DL - Please note: Postcode may be approximate for some rural locations

 Please click here for more information